-> - San Diego Zoo Safari Park – We love it much more than the main zoo, and our favorite part is the safari experience.
-This property can actually fit 180 San Diego Zoos!
+- San Diego Zoo Safari Park – We love it much more than the regular zoo, and our favorite part is the safari experience.
+This property can fit 180 San Diego Zoos!

-> - La Jolla – kayak through the caves, visit Sunny Jim Cave, and say hello to the seals at Children’s pool.
+- La Jolla – kayak through the caves, visit Sunny Jim Cave, and say hello to the seals at Children’s pool.
 You can also test your skills and become whiskey divers.

 - Cabrillo National Monument Tide Pools – Visit the lighthouse, and go tide-pooling with your whole family.
 There are tons of sea critters to find.